7xm7/azure-storage-security-lab/README.md

-# ☁️ Azure Storage Security & Access Management Lab
+# ☁️ Azure Storage Security & Access Management

 ## 🎯 Objective
 This lab demonstrates how to **secure data in Azure Storage** using private access, network isolation, RBAC, and temporary shared access.